 Brittney is a true triple threat singer, dancer and actress.
 Brittney received her professional training from Chipola College with dance training from OZ Dance Center and Millsaps Dance Studio.
 Brittney is the choreographer for Dothan High School Dance Line and constantly works as choreographer for numerous show choirs, theatre departments and dance teams in the Southeast.

 Sydney Wingate received her early training at Oz Dance Center.
 She started taking dance at the age of 8 and quickly realized that this was her passion.
 She continued to work hard while training and was an apprentice company member of Patti Rutland Jazz for 3 years.
 Her training to date has been received from many world renowned teachers and choreographers including Niki Loud, Dante’ Pulaio, James Boyd and Thang Dao.
 She is versatile in many styles of dance including contemporary, hip hop, jazz, lyrical and has trained in Limon and The Graham Technique.
 In 2019, Sydney was cast in her first professional job with Rosie Simas Danse and performed with them at the Alabama Dance Festival.
 She is currently on staff at Oz Dance Center as the company rehearsal coach and choreographer.
-Sydney is a senior dance major at Troy University in Troy, AL where she is pursuing her Bachelors of Fine Arts in Dance.
+Sydney is a senior dance major at Troy University in Troy, AL where she will graduate in December with her Bachelors of Fine Arts in Dance.